-- All staff working with pupils have read and understood the key recommendations of the EHCP. - A clear range of strategies is agreed by all those involved, based on specialist advice. - Provision Map include Targeted/ specialist provision which addresses the pupil's needs. - Any required additional training for teachers and support staff is arranged.
+- Provision is targeted to the EHCP outcomes. - All staff working with pupils understand the key recommendations of the EHCP. - A clear range of strategies is agreed by all those involved, based on specialist advice. - Provision Maps include Targeted/ specialist provision which addresses the pupil's needs. - Any required additional training for teachers and support staff is arranged.